KenKundert/inform/README.rst

    Return the number of errors that have accrued.

 disconnect():
-   Deactivate the current Messenger, restoring the default.
+   Deactivate the current Inform, restoring the default.

-MessengerGenerator Class
+InformantGenerator Class
 ------------------------
-The MessengerGenerator class takes the following arguments:
+The InformantGenerator class takes the following arguments:

 severity = *None*:
    Messages with severities get headers.
 The header consists of the severity,